CVE-2026-2577: CWE-306 Missing Authentication for Critical Function in HKUDS nanobot

 Technical Summary

 CVE-2026-2577 is a critical security vulnerability identified in the HKUDS nanobot product, specifically within its WhatsApp bridge component.
-The flaw arises because the WebSocket server is bound to all network interfaces (0.0.0.0) on port 3001 by default and does not enforce any authentication for incoming connections.
-This design oversight corresponds to CWE-306, 'Missing Authentication for Critical Function.'
-An attacker with network access to the bridge can connect unauthenticated to the WebSocket server, effectively hijacking the WhatsApp session.
-This hijacking allows the attacker to send messages impersonating the legitimate user, intercept all incoming messages and media in real-time, and capture authentication QR codes used for session establishment.
-The vulnerability has a CVSS v3.1 base score of 10.0, reflecting its critical nature with network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and complete impact on confidentiality and integrity (C:H/I:H) but no impact on availability (A:N).
-The scope is changed (S:C), indicating the vulnerability affects resources beyond the initially vulnerable component.
-No patches or mitigations have been published at the time of disclosure, and no known exploits are reported in the wild.
-This vulnerability poses a severe risk to any deployment of nanobot that exposes the WhatsApp bridge component to accessible networks without additional protections.
+The flaw arises because the WebSocket server is configured by default to bind to all network interfaces (0.0.0.0) on port 3001 and does not enforce any authentication for incoming connections.
+This configuration flaw corresponds to CWE-306, which is the absence of authentication for critical functions.
+As a result, any remote attacker who can reach the network interface hosting the WebSocket server can connect without credentials.
+Once connected, the attacker can hijack the WhatsApp session linked to the bridge, enabling them to send messages impersonating the user, intercept all incoming messages and media in real-time, and even capture authentication QR codes used for session establishment.
+The vulnerability has a CVSS v3.1 base score of 10.0, reflecting its critical nature: it requires no privileges, no user interaction, and can be exploited remotely over the network.
+The scope is complete, affecting confidentiality and integrity with no impact on availability.
+No patches or mitigations have been officially released at the time of publication.
+The vulnerability was published on February 16, 2026, and no known exploits have been observed in the wild yet.
+This vulnerability poses a significant risk to any organization or individual using the nanobot WhatsApp bridge, especially if the WebSocket server is exposed to untrusted networks or the internet.
+Attackers gaining control of WhatsApp sessions can cause severe reputational damage, data leakage, and unauthorized communications.

 Potential Impact